Skip to content

 Can income anxiety cause burnout even if I'm earning enough?

-Absolutely — and this is one of the most commonly overlooked aspects of freelance stress.
+Yes — research and self-reports indicate this is one of the most commonly overlooked aspects of freelance stress.
 Even when monthly income looks reasonable, the unpredictability of not knowing what next month holds creates a persistent low-level anxiety that accumulates over time.
 Many people find that the psychological weight of variable income is just as taxing as an actual shortfall.
-This calculator can help illustrate how income anxiety levels feed into broader burnout risk assessments.
+This calculator illustrates how income anxiety levels feed into broader burnout risk assessments.

 Related Calculators